Skip to Main Content

 This should update your Duo profile to enable Push notifications to your new phone.

-When your UA Username does not match your current name, you can update the username at UA Online in the Personal Information section.
-Select the UA ID Number and Username.
-If you do not see the option to update your username, then we may have the wrong name or out-of-date information on file.
-To update our documentation, please fill out a name change form and submit the completed form and attachments to the appropriate office.
+If your username does not match with your legal name, you can fill out a name change form and submit the completed form and attachments to the appropriate office.
 Student-related information should be submitted to your local Registrar's Office.
 Employee-related information should be submitted to your regional Human Resources Department.

 Students and Faculty: if you change your username during a current semester, your current coursework may be lost.
 We recommend waiting until you are between semesters when possible.
 It may take up to two days for all systems to recognize your new UA Username.